hritikvalluvar/semantic-property-search/README.md

 ## 🔍 How It Works

+### Primary Search Flow
-1. Property listings are loaded from the CSV file
+1. Property listings are loaded from the CSV file during server startup
 2. Text embeddings are generated for each property using OpenAI's embedding model
-3. Embeddings are stored in Pinecone's vector database
+3. Embeddings are stored in Pinecone's vector database for quick retrieval
-4. When a user submits a search query, the query is converted to an embedding
+4. When a user submits a search query, the system attempts to convert it to an embedding
-5. Pinecone performs a similarity search to find the closest matching properties
+5. Pinecone performs a similarity search to find semantically matching properties
+6. Results are processed with attribute filtering and score boosting
+7. Final results are ranked and returned to the user's interface

+### Fallback Search Mechanism
+If OpenAI API rate limits are reached:
+1. The system detects the rate limit error (HTTP 429)
+2. It automatically switches to the text-based search algorithm
+3. The query is broken down into individual terms and matched against property attributes
+4. Properties are scored based on matches across title, type, style, view, location, etc.
+5. Exact word matches are given higher scores than partial matches
+6. Additional attribute filtering (bedrooms, price range, etc.) is still applied
-6. Results are returned with relevance scores and displayed to the user
+7. Results are sorted by relevance score and returned to the user

 ## 🏗️ Architecture